visdesignlab/trrack-examples/README.md

 # provenance-examples

+All of the examples can be accessed [here](http://vdl.sci.utah.edu/trrack-examples/)

-This is a collection of examples for the [provenance-lib-core](https://github.com/visdesignlab/provenance-lib-core) project.
-Each example is heavily commented around areas that are utilizing provenance, and a brief overview of what can be found in each example is below.
+This is a collection of examples for the [trrack](https://github.com/visdesignlab/trrack) project.
+Many of the examples also utilize [trrack-vis](https://github.com/visdesignlab/trrack-vis) to visualize the provenance graph produced by trrack.
+Each example is heavily commented around areas that are utilizing trrack, and a brief overview of what can be found in each example is below.

 ## simpleExample